jkiioj87/jkooij66/README.md

 resp = requests.get(zip_url, headers=headers)
 resp.raise_for_status()

-# Unpack the zip into a local folder
+#  the zip into a local folder
 zip_bytes = io.BytesIO(resp.content)
 with zipfile.ZipFile(zip_bytes) as z:
     # The zip contains a top‑level folde like "owner-repo-<hash>"